cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 key and nonce) are used.
 Setting a limit based on some measurable property of the usage, such as number of protected messages or amount of data transferred, ensures that it is easy to apply limits.
 This might require the application of simplifying assumptions.
-For example, TLS 1.3 specifies limits on the number of records that can be protected, using the simplifying assumption that records are the same size; see {{Section 5.5 of TLS}}.
+For example, TLS 1.3 and QUIC both specify limits on the number of records that can be protected, using the simplifying assumption that records are the same size; see {{Section 5.5 of TLS}} and {{Section 6.6 of RFC9001}}.

+Exceeding the determined usage limit can be avoided using rekeying.
+Rekeying uses a lightweight transform to produce new keys.
+Rekeying effectively resets progress toward single-key limits, allowing a session to be extended without degrading security.
+Rekeying can also provide a measure of post-compromise security.  {{?RFC8645}} contains a thorough survey of rekeying and the consequences of different design choices.

 Currently, AEAD limits and usage requirements are scattered among peer-reviewed papers, standards documents, and other RFCs.
 Determining the correct limits for